mcgr0g/xsdvi/readme.md

 To obtain a list of build targets, run the following command in the directory that contains this README file:

 ```
-gradlew distrib
+gradlew distribution
 ```

-The default target is `dist`, so you can just run the following command to build XsDvi:
+The default target is `build`, so you can just run the following command to build XsdVi:

 ```
 gradlew show